Skip to main content

 Ecosystem and Broker Support

-Even though MT4 is older, it still has a bigger user base and way more brokers supporting it.
-So if you trade with a smaller or regional broker, chances are they offer MT4 but not MT5.
-Definitely worth checking before you commit to a platform, especially if you need broker-specific plugins or bridge solutions.
+MT4 still has a bigger user base and more broker support.
+If you use a smaller or regional broker, they probably offer MT4 but not MT5.
+Worth checking before you commit.

-MT5, on the other hand, brings a more complete all-in-one trading environment.
-It comes with a built-in economic calendar, internal fund transfers between accounts, and an integrated chat system — so you don't have to rely on third-party tools as much.
+MT5 brings a more complete environment: built-in economic calendar, internal fund transfers, and integrated chat so you rely on fewer third-party tools.

 Which Platform Should You Choose?

-• Pick MT5 if you trade stocks, commodities, crypto, or other assets, want more analysis options (like extra indicators, timeframes, and order types), or plan to build your own automated strategies using MQL5 — which is a more powerful programming language.
+• Choose MT5 if you trade stocks, commodities, crypto, or multiple assets, and want more indicators, timeframes, and order types.

-• Use MT5 for building algo strategies if you want to take advantage of tools like the Pineify MQL5 Coding Agent, which speeds up EA creation with AI help.
-The MQL5 ecosystem is richer and better set up for the future.
+• Use MT5 for automated trading if you plan to build strategies with MQL5.
+The Pineify MQL5 Coding Agent speeds up EA creation with AI help.

 Next Steps

-2. Try both for free.
-Most brokers give you demo accounts for MT4 and MT5.
-Spend some time clicking around in each – you’ll feel the difference in the menus, charts, and order types right away.
+2. Try both on demo accounts.
+Most brokers offer free MT4 and MT5 demos.
+Spend an hour in each.
+You'll feel the difference in the menus, charts, and order types.

-3. Dive into automated trading with MQL5.
-If you’re curious about Expert Advisors (robots that trade for you), check out the Pineify MQL5 Coding Agent.
-It helps you build or move your trading strategies using AI – no coding degree required.
-Also, learn how to connect MetaTrader to TradingView for seamless integration.
+3. Go automated with MQL5.
+If you want Expert Advisors that trade for you, check out the Pineify MQL5 Coding Agent.
+It builds or migrates strategies with AI — no coding degree required.
+You can also connect MetaTrader to TradingView to use both platforms together.

-4. Double-check what your broker actually supports.
-Not every broker fully enables all MT5 features (like Depth of Market or exchange trading).
-A quick visit to your broker’s website or a support chat can save you headaches later.
+4. Confirm your broker's features.
+Not every broker enables all MT5 features (DOM, exchange trading).
+Check their website or support chat first.

 5. Join the MQL5 community.
-Head over to the MQL5.com forum and marketplace.
-Whether you’re a total beginner or a seasoned algo trader, you’ll find answers, code snippets, and people who’ve already been through the same decisions.
+Visit the MQL5.com forum and marketplace.
+You'll find answers, code snippets, and traders who've already made the same decision.

-Still got a question about MT4 vs. MT5 that we didn’t cover?
-Drop it in the comments below.
-Your input helps keep this guide fresh and useful for everyone else in the trading community.
+Still have a question about MT4 vs MT5?
+Drop it in the comments.
+It helps keep this guide useful for everyone.